Trust me, people find places to sleep. It’s more a matter of where, and for how much.

 There are plenty of things great about the service, but the one thing it is not great at is its reliability and consistency.
 It is simultaneously its biggest asset and drawback.

 The general Airbnb host only has one or two rooms to fill, so yeah, uhh, not lots of inventory.
-Be sure that if you plan on extending to get a general sense of how busy a host may be by looking at their current calendar for at least a few months.
+Be sure that if you think you might even want to extend to get a general sense of how busy a host may be by looking at their current calendar for at least a few months.
 Even empty calendars two or three months out can be totally booked out once you’re there.

 (For what it’s worth, every answer to that request I’ve received as a SuperHost and co-host is “The room has already been filled.”
 Other than that, hosts generally block off calendar dates for specific reasons.)